Patient stratification in myelodysplastic syndromes: how a puzzle may become a map

 Anne Sophie Kubasch, Uwe Platzbecker

-Heterogeneity is the disease-defining epithet of myelodysplastic syndromes (MDS), a clonal disorder of hematopoietic stem and progenitor cells.
+Heterogeneity is the disease-defining epithet of myelodysplastic syndromes: (my-eh-lo-diss-PLASS-tik SIN-dromez) A group of disorders where the bone marrow does not work well, and the bone marrow cells fail to make enough healthy blood cells.
+Myelo refers to the bone marrow.
+Dysplastic means abnormal growth or development.
+People with MDS have low blood cell count for at… (MDS), a clonal disorder of hematopoietic stem and progenitor cells.
 During the last decade, significant progress has been made to better understand the diversity of clinical, molecular, cellular, and immunological factors that are bound to the prognosis and outcomes of patients with MDS.
 Despite the rapid generation of all of this biological information, how to implement it has fallen short.
 Redefining clinical tools to use this new information remains a challenge.
 The holistic integration of novel, high-impact individual risk parameters such as patient-reported outcomes or mutational and immunological data into conventional risk stratification systems may further refine patient subgroups, improve predictive power for survival, and provide a next-generation classification and prognosis system for patients with MDS.
 Dichotomic treatment strategies in patients with MDS according to their patient and disease profiles highlight the importance of precise risk stratification, which may be complemented by the definition of granular cohorts of patients with myeloid neoplasms and a druggable target (ie, IDH1/2 mutations) across conventional blast thresholds.